Fox News removes false story on Seth Rich's murder -- six days after it was debunked

 Brad Bauman, spokesman for the Rich family, told CNN the family was grateful for the retraction.

 "The family would like to thank Fox News for their retraction on a story that has caused deep pain and anguish to the family and has done harm to Seth Rich's legacy," he said.
-"We are hopeful that in the future Fox News will work with the family to ensure the highest degree of professionally and scrutiny is followed so that only accurate facts are reported serving this case."
+"We are hopeful that in the future Fox News will work with the family to ensure the highest degree of professionalism and scrutiny is followed so that only accurate facts are reported serving this case."

+Rich was shot to death last July in the streets of Washington, DC.
+The Metropolitan Police Department continues to investigate the murder and police say there is evidence to suggest Rich was the victim of a botched robbery.

+But for months, right-wing media outlets have floated unproven theories that Rich was the person who provided Wikileaks with thousands of internal DNC emails, and suggested his death was retribution for the supposed leak.
+No real evidence has been provided to support such claims.

+Earlier Tuesday, Seth Rich's brother Aaron sent a letter to the executive producer of Sean Hannity's Fox News show pleading with him to find "decency and kindness" in his heart and stop spreading an unproven conspiracy theory about the unsolved murder.

+Soon after, Fox News pulled the story from its website.
+Hannity, however, continued to peddle the discredited conspiracy theory on his Twitter account.

-Asked about Fox News host Sean Hannity's continued promotion of the discredited conspiracy theory, Bauman declined to comment.
+Asked about Hannity's continued promotion of the discredited conspiracy theory, Bauman declined to comment.